jayjain0901/riyadh-devops/README.md

 # README.md for Riyadh DevOps Project

+# Application can be accessed here http://172.168.99.182/

 ## Project Overview

 This repository contains a complete DevOps pipeline and infrastructure setup to deploy a Python web application on Azure Kubernetes Service (AKS) with (CI/CD) powered by GitHub Actions.

+Here’s a set of notes on design decisions and key findings, written in a natural style suitable for sharing with a recruiter or as project documentation:

+***

+## Notes on Design Decisions and Key Findings

+### 1. **Choosing Azure AKS with CI/CD**
+I selected Azure Kubernetes Service (AKS) for container orchestration to leverage its managed features and smooth integration with other Azure services.
+Given the requirements for continuous integration and deployment, GitHub Actions became the obvious choice since it’s native to GitHub and works well with Azure resources.

+### 2. **Minimal and Secure Docker Images**
+In building the Dockerfile, I went with the `python:3.9-slim` base image to keep container size low, which turns out to reduce both attack surface and startup time.
+Running the code as a non-root user was a simple yet important security step.

+### 3. **Smart YAML Design for Kubernetes**
+Resource limits and requests in the deployment YAML were carefully tuned due to the tight constraints of the Azure free tier—this was crucial once I hit core and memory quotas.
+Setting the `replicas` to 1 wasn’t just about passing requirements, but about ensuring the system stayed healthy despite the low resources.

+### 4. **Rolling Updates for Zero Downtime**
+I selected the rolling update strategy in the deployment manifest.
+Although I operated mainly with just one replica due to resource limits, specifying rolling updates is a best practice in real-world deployments where scaling is possible.

+### 5. **Integration of Code Quality Gates**
+Adding SonarQube to the CI/CD pipeline was a major improvement for code quality.
+Hosting SonarQube on AKS and having the GitHub Actions workflow automatically scan my code means any issues are caught before deployment.
+I had to securely manage secrets and set up webhook tokens for end-to-end integration.

+### 6. **Monitoring, Alerts, and Debugging**
+I discovered that AKS and Azure Monitor integrations rely on Log Analytics workspaces.
+When I first tried to set up pod alerting, I learned that workspaces are tightly bound to the cluster at creation time.
+The workaround taught me a lot about Azure’s logging model.
+I also set up CrashLoopBackOff alerts that email me directly, which would be vital in production.

+### 7. **Key Learnings**
+- Cloud provider quotas can impose real design limits; working within the free tier forces you to be efficient.
+- Pay attention to old ReplicaSets and pending pods.
+Cleaning these up is key for stability, especially with just one node.
+- A modular folder structure, even for small apps, saves time during iteration and debugging.
+- Automating quality, builds, tests, and deployment from day one creates a reliable development process.